How Habits Form Like Frost

 Yesterday morning, I woke to frost on my window.

-Frost starts at the edges.
+Frost is deceptive.
 A few crystals spider out: delicate and tentative.
 But given time—on the right kind of morning, one bathed in ice, and a low, dull winter sun—the whole pane transforms.
 What was once transparent becomes a veil.
 You don’t see it happen.
 But later, it’s there.
 Unmistakable.

 That’s how frost works.
 That’s how most things work.

-That image was in my mind as I assembled the one below: all 52 issues of Deep Life Reflections from 2025.
+That image was in my mind as I looked back at all 52 essays of Deep Life Reflections from 2025.

 One issue, every week, for a year.

-I asked myself: Is writing this newsletter a habit or a necessity?
-(And when I say necessity, I mean a necessity for me, certainly not for the reader, who I’m sure will continue their life just fine without it.)
+I asked myself: Is writing these essays a habit or a necessity?
+When I say necessity, I mean a necessity for me.

 First, some definitions.